massalabs/massa-docs/hackathon.rst

 You'll find in the `create-react-app-massa <https://github.com/massalabs/create-react-app-massa>`_ repo a React template that is compatible with our massa-web3 library.

-You'll find several examples of frontend developped using the massa-web3 library or in pure JS in our `massa-sc-examples <https://github.com/massalabs/massa-sc-examples>`_ repository (blog, games).
+You'll find several examples of frontends developed using the massa-web3 library or in pure JS in our `massa-sc-examples <https://github.com/massalabs/massa-sc-examples>`_ repository (blog, games).

 Other resources